bagermen/apache-php-docker/README.md

 To make it easy, just copy the content from `.env.dist` file and update the environment variable values as per your need.

 ### Configuration Variables
-There are following configuration variables available and you can customize them by overwritting in your own `.env` file.
+There are following configuration variables available and you can customize them by overwritting `.env` file.

 |Variable|Descriptin|
 -|-